Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 E. After correction of quaternions, go to the beginning of the cycle.
 The leap-frog method is used for the plasmas and waters.

-### Each Step of Molecular Dynamics Code ###
+### Each Step of Molecular Dynamics Simulation Code ###

-Each step of molecular dynamics simulation consistes of tranlation (step 1), rotation (steps 2-4), and adding to the fields (steps 5-8).
+Each step of molecular dynamics simulation consistes of tranlation (step 1), rotation (steps 2-4), and adding to the fields (steps 5 to 8).
 The step 0 is made only initially.

 0. Read the positions (x,y,z)_{i=1,N}, and quaternions (e0,e1,e2,e3)_{j=1,N/5} from the file by 'read(30) e0,e1,e2,e3'.

-The package of generating hydrogen-disordered ice structures is installed at https://pypi.python.org/pypi/GenIce/ by the author Dr. M. Matsumoto.
-Crystal types of structures (1c, 1h, etc) are shown at https://github.com/vitroid/GenIce/.
+* The package of generating hydrogen-disordered ice structures is installed at https://pypi.python.org/pypi/GenIce/ by the author Dr. M. Matsumoto.
+Crystal type of structures (1c, 1h, etc) is shown at https://github.com/vitroid/GenIce/.

 1. Summation of five sites of water and to make advance in time, o.
 'd{\bf V}_{j}/dt=\sum_{k=1,5} {\bf F}_{k}/m_{j},